Value of a Business or Professional Practice

 In theory the value of an interest in a business, or in a professional practice, is dependent on the future benefits that will accrue to that interest, with the value of the future benefits discounted back to a present value by some appropriate discount (capitalization rate).
 The discount rate is a critical element.
 The difference of a point or two may make a very significant difference in value.

-A buyout agreement is one by which partners, or other shareholders may buyout the interest of a party who is withdrawing.
+In a buyout agreement, the partners or other shareholders may buyout the interest of a party who is withdrawing.
 Is this buyout agreement evidence of value?

 Yes, but it is not controlling.
 The judge may also consider other evidence of value.